Accessibility Tools

 How is Universal Credit different?

-• You will be paid monthly.
+• You will be paid monthly in one combined payment

 • Couples who both claim Universal Credit will be paid one joint monthly payment.